icing/blog/curl-all-ends-well.md

 Both `ngtcp2` and `quiche` only implement a best-effort shutdown (so far).
 This means they throw a last `CONNECTION_CLOSE` packet out and do not wait for any acknowledgement (more a TCP **RST**). curl used that in `ngtcp2` and `quiche` already before and in 8.9 it handles blocked sends of this packet in addition.

-Note that QUIC uses a 60+ bit connection identifier and has no inherent reliance on unique address+port quadruples.
+Note that QUIC uses a connection identifier (up to 64 bits long) and has no inherent reliance on unique address+port quadruples.
 Meaning ports are way better reusable in QUIC than in TCP.

 #### Other Protocols